 5. It Has a Blog Built-In

 One of the most important aspects of modern digital marketing is your content marketing strategy.
 Most content marketing strategies are built with a company’s blog as the foundation for generating and distributing content, making a blog an absolute must for many businesses.
+The benefits of business blogging our countless, so it’s critical that you prioritize a blog on your website.

 More good news, every WordPress install has a blog built-in.
 WordPress was initially designed as a blogging platform.
 It was only after it had become so popular that developers began using it for much more than it was intended, that WordPress transitioned into its current state as a more traditional and complete CMS.